 Dr. Lee is an active composer, with performances by The DVC Philharmonic Orchestra, the DVC Concert and Chamber Choirs, the San Jose Choral Project, Opus 90, the Onyx String Quartet, the Northwind Quintet, the National Association of Computers USA Composers' Performance Ensemble (CPE), the Hillsdale United Methodist Chancel Choir, the Foothill Presbyterian Church Choir, and the UCLA Concert Choir, to name a few.
 Dr. Lee is past-president of the Music Association of California Community Colleges, and a past chapter president of the San Francisco Bay Area chapter of the National Association of Composers, USA.

-Dr. Lee teaches Theory and Musicianship II-IV (Music 123, 222, 223) which with Theory and Musicianship I (Music 122) constitute the four-semester theory and musicianship program at DVC.
+Dr. Lee teaches Theory and Musicianship II-IV (Music 123, 222, 223) which with Theory and Musicianship I (Music 122) constitute the four-term theory and musicianship program at DVC.
 The program offers some of the most rigorous training available for aspiring musicians at any college.
 Basic instruction in music notation software is included.
-Students who complete the full four-semester theory program at DVC have been well prepared for transfer, and have been accepted at up to the junior level by a variety of four-year colleges and universities, including UC Berkeley, UCLA, California States San Francisco, East Bay, San Jose, and Chico, the University of the Pacific, BYU, Holy Names, Santa Clara University and others.
+Students who complete the full four-term theory program at DVC have been well prepared for transfer, and have been accepted at up to the junior level by a variety of four-year colleges and universities, including UC Berkeley, UCLA, California States San Francisco, East Bay, San Jose, and Chico, the University of the Pacific, BYU, Holy Names, Santa Clara University and others.

 Since Spring 2005, Dr. Lee has been conductor of the Diablo Valley College Philharmonic Orchestra.

-Bret Peppo is beginning his seventh year as Director of Choral Activities and Music Department chair at Diablo Valley College.
+Bret Peppo is beginning his 13th year as Director of Choral Activities and Music Department chair at Diablo Valley College.
 He conducts the Concert Chorale, Chamber Singers Masterworks Chorale and the Vocal Jazz Ensembles.
 Prior to his appointment at DVC, Peppo was the Director of Choral Activities at Alderson-Broaddus College at the University of South Alabama and at Illinois State University.
 He also held the positions as director of the Old Gold Singers, at the University of Iowa.
 His concert, show and jazz choirs have toured extensively throughout the country and have been selected to perform for the Alabama and Illinois All-State Conferences in 1998, 2002, 2003.
 As a conductor, Mr. Peppo has conducted many high school and collegiate all-state festivals for both honor choir as well as jazz choirs and is a frequent adjudicator and clinician with many national music festivals and is busy as a judge from show choir and vocal jazz competitions.

 Award-winning composer, sound artist, teacher, vocalist and guitarist, Dr. Nick Vasallo is "a composer on a mission and one possessed of a distinctive voice" (Michael Quinn, The Classical Review, 2012).
 His music exhibits "strokes of genius that blend the density of heavy metal with the harmonics of gamelan, the polyrhythms of taiko, and atonality,"(François Couture, Monsieur Délire, 2012) "…creating new sonic alloys never heard before.
 Vasallo's work is a fresh music that may help usher in a new audience for classical music."
 (Daniel L. Muñoz, I Care If You Listen, 2014)